OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

     #.
 Provision a Metal Edge Cluster.
     #.
 Validate the New Infrastructure.

-.. important:: As mentioned above, in this tutorial we’ll deploy using the OpenNebula Front-end created and deployed on AWS previously in this Quick Start Guide.
+.. important:: As mentioned above, in this tutorial we’ll deploy using the OpenNebula Front-end created and deployed on AWS :ref:`previously <deployment_basics>` in this Quick Start Guide.
 To complete this tutorial, you need the OpenNebula Front-end up and running, and access to its Sunstone web UI.

 .. _brief_overview: